jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 To resolve disputes, the truth must be propagated from the spend chain to the debit chain.
 Depending on the chains, there are different trust assumptions with the propagation of this data (EVM rollups can minimize trust).

 In some cases, there are oracles that propagate this data.
-An attacker controlling 51% those oracles could generate a false proof that the funds were delivered, and propagate that to the debit chain.
+An attacker controlling 51% those oracles could generate a false proof that the funds were delivered, and propagate that data to the debit chain.
 This would allow the processor to steal the user's funds, and the collateral from the validator.

+_It's also important to note that the processor (which could be a major company like OKX) would need to be involved in an attack like this._

 ### Price Risk & Opportunity Cost